FENECON Home 6, 10 & 15 assembly and operating instructions

 |

-13. Controlling the inverter externally
+13. External control of the inverter

 There are various ways to override the inverter from external devices.